-The "Wave 4 weight top-up (scaled to Wave 5 of NIDS)" should be used when undertaking cross sectional work using both the top-up and original samples together, and can also be used when using the panel element of the original plus top-up sample for Waves 3 and 4 only.
+The "Wave k weight top-up (scaled to Wave 5 of NIDS)" (where k refers to the wave number 4 or 5) should be used when undertaking cross sectional work using both the top-up and original samples together, and can also be used when using the panel element of the original plus top-up sample for Waves 3 and k only.

-- The "Wave 4 weight excluding top-up (scaled to Wave 5 of NIDS)" should be used when analysing the longitudinal sample in NIDS-CRAM, such as when evaluating employment transitions between Wave 1 and Wave 4. - The "Balanced panel weights for Waves 1 to 4 (Wave 1 input weight scaled to Wave 5 of NIDS)" should be used when analysing four period transitions on the balanced panel from all four waves.
+The "Wave k weight excluding top-up (scaled to Wave 5 of NIDS)" should be used when analysing the longitudinal sample in NIDS-CRAM, such as when evaluating employment transitions between Wave 1 and Wave k.

+The "Balanced panel weights for Waves 1 to k (Wave 1 input weight scaled to Wave 5 of NIDS)" should be used when analysing four period transitions on the balanced panel from all waves up to, and including, Wave k.